apache/brpc/README.md

 ### Make services more reliable

-brpc is extensively used in Baidu, with more than 600,000 instances and 500 kinds of services, from map-reduce, table storages, high-performance computing, machine learning, indexing servers, ranking servers….
+brpc is extensively used in Baidu, from:

+* map-reduce service & table storages
+* high-performance computing & model training
+* all sorts of indexing & ranking servers
+* ….

 It's been proven.

 brpc pays special attentions to development and maintenance efficency, you can [view internal status of servers](docs/cn/builtin_service.md) in web brower or with curl, you can analyze [cpu usages](docs/cn/cpu_profiler.md), [heap allocations](docs/cn/heap_profiler.md) and [lock contentions](docs/cn/contention_profiler.md) of services online, you can measure stats by [bvar](docs/cn/bvar.md), which is viewable in [/vars](docs/cn/vars.md).

 ### Better latency and throughput

 Although almost all RPC implementations claim that they're "high-performant", the number are probably just numbers.
 Being really high-performant in different scenarios is difficult.
-To make users easier, brpc goes much deeper at performance than other implementations.
+To unify communication infra inside Baidu, brpc goes much deeper at performance than other implementations.

 * Reading and parsing requests from different clients is fully parallelized, and users don't need to distinguish between "IO-threads" and "Processing-threads".
 Other implementations probably have "IO-threads" and "Processing-threads" and hash file descriptors(fd) into IO-threads.
 When a IO-thread handles one of its fds, other fds in the thread can't be handled.
 If a message is large, other fds are significantly delayed.
 Although different IO-threads run in parallel, you won't have many IO-threads since they don't have too much to do generally except reading/parsing from fds.
 If you have 10 IO-threads, one fd may affect 10% of all fds, which is unacceptable to industrial online services (requiring 99.99% availability).
 The problem will be worse, when fds are distributed unevenly accross IO-threads (unfortunately common), or the service is multi-tenancy (common in cloud services).
 In brpc, reading from different fds is parallelized and even processing different messages from one fd is parallelized as well.
 Parsing a large message does not block other messages from the same fd, not to mention other fds.
 More details can be found [here](docs/cn/io.md#收消息).
 * Writing into one fd and multiple fds are highly concurrent.
 When multiple threads write into the same fd (common for multiplexed connections), the first thread directly writes in-place and other threads submit their write requests in [wait-free](http://en.wikipedia.org/wiki/Non-blocking_algorithm#Wait-freedom) manner.
 One fd can be written into 5,000,000 16-byte messages per second by a couple of highly-contended threads.
 More details can be found [here](docs/cn/io.md#发消息).